-Many legends and myths are woven around Kienburg Castle in East Tyrol, they tell about armoured knights and fire-spitting dragons.
+Many legends and myths about armoured knights and fire-spitting dragons are woven around Kienburg Castle in East Tyrol.

-Today, the Kienburg Castle Ruin is in private hands, the surrounding is a restricted archaeological area.
-Below the castle, a pond and five more buildings are located.
-In one of them, the Kienburg Hay Bath can be found, known as a cure against skin and respiratory diseases.
+Currently, the Kienburg Castle Ruin is being renovated: It is in private hands, the surrounding is a restricted archaeological area.
+One of the buildings below the castle is the Kienburg Hay Bath, known as a cure against skin and respiratory diseases.
 And still today, several legends grow around the once mighty castle.
 One of them tells about a young shepherd able to rescue the daughter of the last knight from a dragon - if he is able to take the key to a hidden cellar from the dragon's mouth.
 It is said that the key opens the door to an immeasurable treasure...

 Not accessible to the public (the ruin is currently being renovated).